cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 Part of the appeal of toy problems for interviewers is that they are tricky in some way.
 They introduce a problem that looks simple on the surface but has a lot of little traps and potholes along the way.
 The best thing you can do to keep from falling into the traps is to break down the tasks you want to tackle.
 After you have your tasks sorted out, prepare to pivot.

-If you are a test-after type person, that's fine, but write a comment down on what you mean to do next.
+If you are a test-after type of person, that's fine, but write a comment down on what you mean to do next.
 Maintain ruthless focus on your task.
 Anything that gets in the way is either a product of the task or a distraction.
-Write notes on the distractions and stay focused on the immediate outcome.
+Take notes about the distractions and stay focused on the immediate outcome.
 Solve only the problem at hand and don't look at the clock.

 You wrote your comment.
 Now you have your solution crafted.
 Write a test.
 Make sure your test reflects the problem and your current solution.
 Focus on input and output and ignore the implementation.
 Implementation always changes, and yours will too.